TheHorscht/AdventureMode/ideas.md

   Shoot enemies (Get gold from enemies that respawn every 5 minutes?)
   Teleport wand
-  Give Bundles of different types of spells / wands with multiple type of spells Golem and gem to activate golem, which breaks wall
+  Give Bundles of different types of spells / wands with multiple type of spells
 Money:
   Buy items
 Heavy Stone: